-CashAdvance.com is a payday loan network, meaning you can get an advance on your next paycheck if you live within one of the states it services.
+CashAdvance.com specializes in online payday loans, meaning you can get an advance on your next paycheck if you live within one of the states it services.
 Each state has its own rules regarding payday loans, so the loan term you receive will depend on where you live, among other things.

 What is the Difference Between a Cash Advance and a Personal Loan?

-A cash advance loan is a short term loan that usually requires repayment within weeks or a few months.
-It is called a payday loan when the lender requires full repayment when you receive your next paycheck.
+A cash advance loan is a short-term loan that usually requires repayment within weeks or a few months.
+It is called a payday loan when the loan provider requires full repayment when you receive your next paycheck.

 A personal loan is a long-term loan for a larger amount of money that can be repaid over several years.
 Personal loans come with lower interest rates than cash advance loans, but the overall cost of the loan is usually much higher.
 That’s because you pay interest over several years rather than over a short period.

 A cash advance loan can sometimes be acquired without a credit check.
-A personal loan will almost always require a credit check for approval.
-That is because the lender wants to see that you have a responsible borrowing history, which leads us nicely to our next question…
+A personal loan will almost always require a credit check for loan approval.
+That is because the loan provider wants to see that you have a responsible borrowing history, which leads us nicely to our next question…

 Can You Get a Cash Loan With No Credit?

 Yes, you can get a cash loan with no credit history.
 Lenders want to lend, which means they’ll do their best to find ways to approve your loan application.
 That usually means they want you to prove you have sufficient income to pay the loan back.